Dodgers Shuffle Their Slumping Lineup for Game 5, and It Doesn't Work

 Dodgers manager Dave Roberts shifted Mookie Betts down the lineup to revive a struggling offense hitting just .202 in the World Series, but LA still lost 6-1 to Toronto.

-- Wednesday night, the Los Angeles Dodgers lost Game 5 of the World Series to Toronto, 6-1, despite lineup changes, with only four hits recorded.
+- Wednesday, the Los Angeles Dodgers lost Game 5 of the World Series to Toronto, falling 6-1 despite lineup changes.

-- Dodgers manager Dave Roberts moved Mookie Betts down in the order for the first time in four years, benched Andy Pages, and inserted Alex Call to improve at-bats and create baserunners for Shohei Ohtani.
+- Dodgers manager Dave Roberts moved Mookie Betts down in the order for the first time in four years and benched Andy Pages, inserting Alex Call to improve at-bats and create baserunners for Shohei Ohtani.

-- LA can even the series on Friday with a Game 6 win at Rogers Centre, and Roberts said the Dodgers must make adjustments to rebound and force a Game 7.
+- LA can even the series with a Game 6 win at Rogers Centre on Friday, with Yoshiobu Yamamoto likely to start, while Roberts said the Dodgers believe they can rebound.

-- Amid the slump, Betts is 3 for 23 with no RBIs or extra-base hits, while the Dodgers hit just.201 with 55 strikeouts and Betts, Andy Pages, and Max Muncy all under.200.
+- Amid the slump, Betts is 3 for 23 in the Fall Classic; the Dodgers are hitting just.201 with 55 strikeouts, and Betts, Andy Pages and Max Muncy all bat under.200.

 Dodgers' Horribly Timed Hitting Slump Has Them One Loss From Heartbreak